Title Loan Laws And Disclosures For Each State

 Rhode Island

-It’s illegal to charge interest on a loan at more than 21% within the state.
+It’s illegal to charge interest on a loan at a rate exceeding 21% within the state.
 These interest rate caps make it very difficult for title loan companies to operate within the state.

 South Carolina